Evocargo/RaindropsOnWindshield/README.md

  * json

 ## Download
 [Raindrops On Windshield Dataset](https://zenodo.org/record/4680442#.YH7agakzZO9) is avalilable on zenodo.org.
-It can be downloaded with the following commands
+It can be downloaded with the following commands:
 <pre>
   <code>
 pip install zenodo-get